exakat/exakat-docs/Reference/Rules/Portability/GlobBraceUsage.rst

 ++++++++++++++++

   `GLOB_BRACE <https://www.php.net/GLOB_BRACE>`_ is not always available on every underlying operating system.
 This is the case on Solaris OS, and on Alpine OS, used for Docker.
+It is possible to check the support for `GLOB_BRACE <https://www.php.net/GLOB_BRACE>`_ by checking the presence of the constant.

 .. code-block:: php